soderlind/es6-wp-rest-demo/README.md

 # WordPress REST using native JavaScript

-## FAQ

-### What to choose?
+>## What to choose?
 AJAX or REST?

-> If you prefer AJAX, take a look at [WordPress Ajax using native JavaScript](https://github.com/soderlind/es6-wp-ajax-demo)
+>

-There's an article on Slack that explains [the difference between AJAX and REST](https://wordpress.stackexchange.com/a/273781/14546).
+>There's an article on Slack that explains [the difference between AJAX and REST](https://wordpress.stackexchange.com/a/273781/14546).
+>

-The article is a bit dated, but it might be easier to work with the content when you use AJAX.
+>The article is a bit dated, but it might be easier to work with the content when you use AJAX.
+>

-Assess control is [easy to implement](#access-control) when using the REST API, I don't see the benefit of having two separate functions for logged-in and logged-out users
+>Assess control is [easy to implement](#access-control) when using the REST API, I don't see the benefit of having two separate functions for logged-in and logged-out users
+>
+>If still you prefer AJAX, take a look at [WordPress Ajax using native JavaScript](https://github.com/soderlind/es6-wp-ajax-demo)

 ## Prerequisite